Margot Robbie

 Born and raised in Queensland, Robbie began her career in 2008 on the television series Neighbours, on which she was a regular until 2011.
-After moving to America, she led the television series Pan Am (2011–2012), and had her breakthrough in 2013 with the black comedy film The Wolf of Wall Street.
-She achieved wider recognition with starring roles as Jane Porter in The Legend of Tarzan (2016) and Harley Quinn in the DC superhero films, beginning with Suicide Squad (2016).
+After moving to the United States, she led the television series Pan Am (2011–2012) and had her breakthrough in 2013 with Martin Scorsese's black comedy film The Wolf of Wall Street.
+She achieved wider recognition with starring roles as Jane Porter in The Legend of Tarzan (2016), and as Harley Quinn in the DC Extended Universe (2016–2021).

 Robbie received critical acclaim and a nomination for the Academy Award for Best Actress for her portrayal of figure skater Tonya Harding in the biopic I, Tonya (2017).
-This acclaim continued in response to her performances as Queen Elizabeth I in the period drama Mary Queen of Scots (2018), Sharon Tate in the comedy-drama Once Upon a Time in Hollywood (2019), and a fictional Fox News employee in the drama Bombshell (2019).
-She received BAFTA Award nominations for all three and a nomination for the Academy Award for Best Supporting Actress for the last.
-Robbie has since starred in the period film Babylon (2022).
+This acclaim continued for her performances as Queen Elizabeth I in Mary Queen of Scots (2018), Sharon Tate in Once Upon a Time in Hollywood (2019), and a Fox News employee in Bombshell (2019).
+The last of these earned her a nomination for the Academy Award for Best Supporting Actress.
+Robbie has since starred as an aspiring actress in the period film Babylon (2022) and the titular fashion doll in the fantasy comedy Barbie (2023), which emerged as her highest-grossing release and, as its producer, earned her a nomination for the Academy Award for Best Picture.

-Robbie and her husband, filmmaker Tom Ackerley, co-founded the production company LuckyChap Entertainment, under which they have produced several films, including I, Tonya and Promising Young Woman (2020), as well as the Hulu series Dollface (2019–2022) and the Netflix miniseries Maid (2021).
+Robbie and her husband, filmmaker Tom Ackerley, co-founded the production company LuckyChap Entertainment in 2014, under which they have produced several films, including I, Tonya, Promising Young Woman (2020), Barbie, and Saltburn (2023), as well as the Hulu series Dollface (2019–2022) and the Netflix miniseries Maid (2021).

 Early life and education

 Margot Elise Robbie was born on 2 July 1990 in Dalby, Queensland, to Doug Robbie, a former farm-owner and sugarcane tycoon, and Sarie Kessler, a physiotherapist.
 She is the second youngest of four; older siblings Anya and Lachlan and younger brother Cameron.
 Her parents separated when she was five.
 Robbie and her siblings were raised by their single mother and had minimal contact with their father.
 The family spent the majority of Robbie's upbringing on her grandparents' Currumbin Valley farm in the Gold Coast hinterland.
-An energetic child, Robbie often put on shows in her house.
+As a child, Robbie often put on shows at home.

-She was enrolled in a circus school by her mother, where she excelled in trapeze, in which she received a certificate at age eight.
+Her mother enrolled her in a circus school, where she excelled in trapeze, in which she received a certificate at age eight.
 In high school, Robbie studied drama at Somerset College.
-As a teenager, she worked three jobs simultaneously: she tended a bar, cleaned houses, and worked at Subway.
+As a teenager, she worked three jobs: she tended a bar, cleaned houses, and worked at Subway.
 After graduation, with a few commercials and independent thriller films on her résumé, Robbie relocated to Melbourne to begin acting professionally.